 AIADMK-PMK form alliance in Tamil Nadu for Lok Sabha polls

-Chennai, Feb 19: After much speculation, the PMK has signed an alliance with the Tamil Nadu's ruling AIADMK that constitutes for 17 seats in the upcoming Lok Sabha Elections 2019 due in May.
+Chennai, Feb 19: After much speculation, the Pattali Makkal Katchi (PMK) has signed an alliance with the Tamil Nadu's ruling AIADMK that constitutes for 17 seats in the upcoming Lok Sabha Elections 2019 due in May.
 The PMK will contest on six Lok Sabha seats and will be given one Rajya Sabha seat, AIADMK chief and deputy CM O Panneerselvam announced at a press conference with PMK leadership on Tuesday.

+[ Amit Shah, Piyush Goyal to visit Tamil Nadu today, likely to announce BJP-AIADMK alliance]

+In a press conference following talks, Deputy Chief Minister and AIADMK leader O Panneerselvam said, "Pattali Makkal Katchi (PMK) joined our alliance today.
+Seven seats allotted to PMK for the upcoming Lok Sabha elections 2019.
+We will fight on 21 seats in by-elections and PMK will support us."

 The alliance was sealed on Tuesday at a private hotel in Chennai with PMK founder Dr S Ramadoss, his son and MP Anbumani Ramadoss, senior leader GK Mani and Chief Minister Edappadi Palaniswami and Deputy Chief Minister O Panneerselvam present.